Frequently Asked Questions

 Do you have a wheelchair for loan?

-Yes, we have a manual wheelchair in the Museum building and in the Lychepaviljon.
-Ask those who work there for assistance.
+Yes, we have a manual wheelchair in the Arbobygningen and in the Lychepaviljongen.
+Ask the people who work there for assistance.

 Do you have a lift?

-Yes, we have a lift in both the Museum building and the Lychepaviljon.
+Yes, we have a lift in both the Arbobygningen and Lychepaviljongen.

 PHOTO: